PeeringDB Data Ownership Task Force

 The resulting Policy Document will be announced and shared with the PeeringDB Community.

-After the publishing of the Policy Document, the Task Force will end.
+After publishing the Policy Document, the Task Force ended.

 - Darrell Budic